offensive-vk/auto-stats/README.md

-# Auto Repo Sync
+# Auto Stats

-Auto Stats Action enables to generate a repository statistics like total number of file, number of words in every file, etc.
+Auto Stats Action enables to generate a repository statistics file like total number of file, number of words in every file, etc.

 ## Example